-To make your checkout process more convenient for customers, do not require customers to log in before checkout.
-Instead, have an option to allow them to checkout as a guest.
-Besides, do not ask for too much information when checkout, only ask for the data you need to complete customer orders.
-Or you can use a customer service solution, like NestDesk to shorten the buying process and win customers faster.
-With the orders creation feature, you can easily create draft orders and share the checkout link with your customers to finish the checkout process.
+To make your checkout process more convenient for customers, do not require them to log in before checking out.
+Instead, have the option to allow them to checkout as guests.
+Besides, do not ask for too much information when checking out; only ask for the data you need to complete customer orders.
+Or you can use a customer service solution, like NestDesk, to shorten the buying process and win customers faster.
+With the order creation feature, you can easily create draft orders and share the checkout link with your customers to finish the checkout process.

 A mobile-unfriendly website can be very difficult to navigate, and it makes you lose potential customers, as well as damage your brand image.
-On the other hand, having a mobile responsive website customers to easily access, and increase engagement, conversion, and sales.
+On the other hand, having a mobile-responsive website allows customers to easily access it and increases engagement, conversion, and sales.
 It also allows customers to interact and engage with your brand across all devices without any obstacles.

-Your website needs optimizing to easily navigate on phone and tablet screens.
-To do so, you can follow these steps below:
+Your website needs optimizing to be easy to navigate on phone and tablet screens.
+To do so, you can follow the steps below:

 - Use Google’s mobile-friendly tool: You can post your website URL into this tool and see if your site is mobile-friendly or not.

-- Use a Responsive WordPress Theme: Your website needs to be rendered properly across all devices, browsers,s and screen sizes.
+- Use a Responsive WordPress Theme: Your website needs to be rendered properly across all devices, browsers, and screen sizes.